-Field Definition File Type (folder only) Use this list of known file types to configure the autoarchive policy for a folder and its contents.
-Use the default/inherited policy from: The document's file type (folder) The file's file type (file) For a folder, select to inherit the parent folder or volume policy.
+Field Definition Use the default/inherited policy from: The document's file type (folder) The file's file type (file) For a folder, select to inherit the parent folder or volume policy.
 For a file, select to inherit the file type default policy.
 Do not automatically delete: Files (folder) This file (file) The files (multiple files) Select to prevent deletion by the autoarchive process.
 Delete when older than n days n hours.
 Select to delete items automatically after being on the system for the number of days and hours you specify.
-Delete after date M/d/yyyy time h:mm a.
+Delete after date $M/d/yyyy$ time $h:mm\ a$.
 Select to delete items automatically after the date and time you specify.
 View Policy (not multiple files) Choose to view the autoarchive policy for the selected folder or file.
 Reset (multiple files or folders only) Choose to deselect all options on Properties-Auto Archive.